sopra-fs22-group-36/screw-your-neighbor-react/README.md

 ![npm](./src/img/readme/npm.png)

 ## Launch & Deployment
-Small introduction to establish the frontend with react.
 After download use clean install.[^2]

+`npm ci`

 [^2]: Project has an existing package-lock.json, all scripts are listed in package.json

-`npm ci`

 ### Generate the classes of the api: